Tanmoy-Rath/misc/R/UDEMY/strings.md

 <hr>

-gsub() can work on a vector of strings or just a single string(e.g a paragraph).
+gsub() can work on a vector of strings or just a single string (e.g. a paragraph).
 It replaces the pattern strings found with the replacement string.

 ```R